Université de Montréal: History

 The campus's construction subsequently resumed and the mountain campus was officially inaugurated on 3 June 1943.
 The Côte-des-Neiges site includes property expropriated from a residential development along Decelles Avenue, known as Northmount Heights.
-The university's former downtown facilities would later serve as Montreal's second francophone university, the Université du Québec à Montréal (UQAM).
+The university's former downtown facilities would later serve as Montreal's second francophone university, the Université du Québec à Montréal.

 In 1943, the university assisted the Western Allies by providing laboratory accommodations on its campus.
 Scientists there worked to develop a nuclear reactor, notably by conducting various heavy water experiments.
 The research was part of the larger Manhattan Project, which aimed to develop the first atomic bomb.
 Scientists working on the school's campus eventually produced the first atomic battery to work outside of the United States.
 One of the participating Québec scientists, Pierre Demers, also discovered a series of radioactive elements issued from Neptunium.

-Université de Montréal was issued its second provincial charter in 1950.
+The Université de Montréal was issued its second provincial charter in 1950.
 A new government policy of higher education during the 1960s (following the Quiet Revolution) came in response to popular pressure and the belief that higher education was key to social justice and economic productivity.
 The policy led to the school's third provincial charter, which was passed in 1967.
 It defined the Université de Montréal as a public institution, dedicated to higher learning and research, with students and teachers having the right to participate in the school's administration.

 In 1965, the appointment of the university's first secular rector, Roger Gaudry, paved the way for modernization.
-The school established its first adult-education degree program offered by a French Canadian university in 1968.
-That year the Lionel-Groulx and 3200 Jean-Brillant buildings were inaugurated, the former being named after Quebec nationalist Lionel Groulx.
+The university established its first adult-education degree program offered by a French Canadian university in 1968.
+That year, the Lionel-Groulx and 3200 Jean-Brillant buildings were inaugurated, the former being named after Quebec nationalist Lionel Groulx.
 The following year, the Louis Collin parking garage—which won a Governor General's medal for its architecture in 1970—was erected.

 An important event that marked the university's history was the École Polytechnique massacre.
 On 6 December 1989, a gunman armed with a rifle entered the École Polytechnique building, killing 14 people, all of whom were women, before taking his own life.

+The Faculty of Theology was closed and transferred to the Institute of Religious Studies in the Faculty of Arts and Science in 2016.

 Since 2002, the university has embarked on its largest construction project since the late 1960s, with the construction of five new buildings planned for advanced research in pharmacology, engineering, aerospace, cancer studies and biotechnology.